stat6250-s17/course-questions-wiki/week-02/README.md

 ![8 byte](https://github.com/aalshehry-stat6250/course-questions-wiki/blob/Week-2/week-02/8byte.JPG?raw=true)
 - Question (lzhao4−stat6250): No matter a numeric variable contains how many digits it has a default length of 8?
 - Answer (lzhao4−stat6250): Numeric variable balance always has a default length of 8 unless you set a specific length.
+- Question (dlee117−stat6250): Why does the variable Name have a longer length than Policy or Total?
+- Question (yzhu12-stat6250): What's the default length of the numeric variable Oyster?
+- Answer (yzhu12-stat6250): 6
 - *Question* (lwang30-stat6250) : What would SAS output if we input a numeric value that exceeds 8 bytes ?
 Would it be rounded up to the first 8 digits including decimal points ?

 [Course Textbook Chapter 2, Problem 3]
 * *Question (aalshehry−stat6250):* Where and how to use YEARCUTOFF option?
 - Question (lzhao4−stat6250):  YEARCUTOFF= option has no effect in some cases?
 - Answer (lzhao4−stat6250): The YEARCUTOFF= option has no effect when processing dates with four-digits years, processing dates already stored as SAS date values, and displaying dates with SAS date formats.
+- Question (dlee117−stat6250): What date would 4/4/17 be interpreted as if YEARCUTOFF = 2017?
+- Question (yzhu12-stat6250): How to define library?
+- Answer (yzhu12-stat6250): You assign a library name (a libref) to it and specify a path, such as a directory path and use the libref as the first part of the file's two-level name (libref.filename) to reference the file within the library.
+You can use programming statements to assign library names.
 - *Question* (lwang30-stat6250) : Is there a way to let SAS read and process more than 100 years ?

 [Course Textbook Chapter 2, Problem 7]
 * *Question (aalshehry−stat6250):* How to save your dataset in the permanent library?
 - Question (lzhao4−stat6250): How to correctly assign a SAS libref?
+- Question (dlee117−stat6250): What are the steps to reference a permanent SAS file?
+- Question (yzhu12-stat6250): How can you modify system options?
+- Answer (yzhu12-stat6250): I submit an OPTIONS statement and place an OPTIONS statement anywhere in a SAS program to change the current settings.
+Because the OPTIONS statement is global, the settings remain in effect until you modify them or until you end your SAS session.
 - *Question* (lwang30-stat6250) : What are the functions of *proc freq* statement ?

 [Course Textbook Chapter 2, Problem 8]
 * *Question (aalshehry−stat6250):* Without using the YEARCUTOFF= option, how would SAS interpret 11/11/20?
 Is it 1920 or 2020?
 * *Answer (aalshehry−stat6250):* The default value of YEARCUTOFF= is 1920.
 - Question (lzhao4−stat6250): How does YEARCUTOFF= option work on the interpretation of two-digits years?
+- Question (dlee117−stat6250): Is the value for YEARCUTOFF the first year of the 100-year span or the last year?
+- Question (yzhu12-stat6250): What step should we take before we access to SAS files that stored in a permanent SAS data library?
+- Answer (yzhu12-stat6250): We must assign a libref.
 - *Question* (lwang30-stat6250) : What is the oldest date that SAS can trace back to ?
 - *Answer* (lwang30-stat6250) : All versions of SAS represent dates correctly from 1582 A.D. to 20,000 A.D..

 [Course Textbook Chapter 2, Problem 9]
 * *Question (aalshehry−stat6250):* If a SAS session is ended or a libref is deleted, does the library still exist?
 * **Answer (aalshehry−stat6250): In these cases, SAS no longer has access to the files in the library.
 - Question (lzhao4−stat6250): Libref exists only during the session in which it is created?
+- Question (dlee117−stat6250): What is the default libref for temporary SAS files?
+- Question (yzhu12-stat6250): What option do we add to suppress detailed information about the files?
+- Answer (yzhu12-stat6250): NODS.
 - *Question* (lwang30-stat6250) : Without a *libname* statement, what is the default place where SAS read and write data ?

 [basic_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
 * *Question (aalshehry−stat6250):* Is it mandatory to use “filename tempfile clear;” step?
 Why?
 - Question (lzhao−stat6250): Do we possible to transfer data from SAS dataset to an excel file?
 How?
+- Question (dlee117−stat6250): What does it mean to assign TEMP to the file name tempfile?
+- Question (yzhu12-stat6250): Besides the method using "get" function to download URL, what other methods can be the substitute?
 - *Question* (lwang30-stat6250) : Why can some statement lines not end with a semicolon ?

+[optional: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
+- Question (yzhu12-stat6250): What's the meaning of two command % and & in SAS?
-In the macro, what are the functions of **%** and **&** respectively ?
+- *Question* (lwang30-stat6250) : In the macro, what are the functions of **%** and **&** respectively ?
 What is the advantage of using a macro ?

-[optional: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]